mullerdavid/ctf_writeups/cyberquest23/cowby/WRITEUP.md

 # Probing the zip

-The zip is encrypted, but we can see that we have the `images.jpg` both encrypted and unencrypted.
+The zip is encrypted, but the `images.jpg` can be found both encrypted and unencrypted.
 They have the same name and size (7944).

 ![](screenshots/1.png)